johnmarion1126/BulletWar/README.md

 # How To Play

-1. You can play the game solo, but it's more fun with friends.You first start a game by entering your name in the game title.
-A new game will start when there are at least two players in the game.
+1. You can play the game solo or with friends.
+You first start a game by entering your name in the game title.
+A new game will start when a second player joins the game.

 <p align="center">
    <img src="./images/GameTitle.png" height=400>
 </p>

 2. Shoot bullets with the left mouse button and dodge using WASD keys.
-Each player has 3 lives with 3 HP for each lives.
+Each player has 3 lives with 3 HP for each life.
 Once all 3 lives are depleted, that player is out of the game and is sent to the shadow realm.

 <p align="center">
    <img src="./images/GameScreen.png" height=400>